Effective June 2023

 We will take reasonable steps to protect personal information which we hold from misuse, loss and from unauthorised access, modification or disclosure.

-We have systems and processes in place to maximise the security of your personal information such as the use of the industry standard encryption, Secured Socket Layer (SSL) certificate, on our website.
+We have systems and processes in place to maximise the security of your personal information such as the use of the industry standard encryption, and Secured Socket Layer (SSL) certificates, on our website(s).